HamidurRahman1/Bash-Scripting/README.md

 ---

 ## <a name="credits">Credits:</a>
 Credits to multiple websites on the internet.
 I lost track of them at some point.
-If one claim credits, "you receive credit for whatever you claim".
+If one claim credits, you receive credit for whatever you claim.

 [go to index](#index)